genarominetto/dict_to_kivy_app/README.md

 # Converting Dictionary to Kivy App.

 Create Kivy applications with multiple interconnected screens in less than one minute.
-All you need to do is define the `app_structure` as a Python dictionary and execute the function `create_app`.
+All you need to do is define the `screens` as a Python dictionary and execute the function `create_app`.
 Includes a `main.ipynb` notebook for demonstration purposes.

 To use the program **click on** the **'Open in Colab'** button and execute all cells.